fireayehu/reactnd-myreads-project/README.md

 # MyReads Project

 This is the final assessment project for Udacity's React Fundamentals course.
+All the Rubrics for the project have been fullfilled and ready to be tested on local machine.

 ## TL;DR